LeeSteg/privatebebo/_posts/2019-03-29-FocusStates.md

 The four common focus states are:
 - **Default** state is how a button or tile will look on the screen without any interaction.
 - **Disabled** state indicates the button or tile cannot be interacted with.
-Common ways to show a disabled state is to make the button semi-transparent or tinted from the default state.
+Common ways to show a disabled state is to make the default state semi-transparent or tinted.
 - **Focus** state indicates that the button or tile can be selected on the screen.
 This can also be referred to as a roll-over state in mouse and keyboard based games.
 Common ways to show a focus state is to change the button to a focus color, and/or add an effect, outline or animation.
-- **Selected** state indicates the button or tile is currently selected.
-This is different from a focus state in that it is the active state.
-These commonly appear in lists or grids (settings, marketplace, loadout menus) where the user can freely navigate the menu while still having a setting or object selected.
-To indicate a selected state, it is common to use a small icon such as a checkmark, or line.
+- **Selected** state indicates the button or tile is currently active.
+Selected states commonly appear in lists or grids (settings, marketplace, loadout menus) where the user can freely navigate the menu while still having a setting or object selected/active.
+To indicate a selected state, it is common to use a small icon such as a checkmark, outline or color change.

 Less common focus states are:
 - **Locked** state is different from disabled, as the button or tile can still be interacted with.
 Common ways to show a locked state is to add a lock icon, locked text, or a required currency.